Stainless Steel Rebar

 - Stocks UNS S32304 and UNS 24100 in #3 through #11 stainless steel rebar.
 Other chemistries are available but subject to mill rolling lead times and a potential minimum heat tonnage requirement

-- Utilize a machine made specifically for the fabrication of #3 thru #6 stainless steel rebar with minimum Rockwell C hardened rollers and pins.
-In addition to powered carousels, the stainless machine uses a patented straightening system that produces accurate dimensions with reduced cold working of the bar and minimal alterations to rebar deformations.
+- Utilizes a machine made specifically and used exclusively for the fabrication of #3 thru #6 stainless steel rebar with minimum 34 Rockwell C hardened rollers and pins.
+In addition to powered carousels, the equipment uses a straightening system that produces accurate dimensions with reduced cold working of the bar and minimal alterations to rebar deformations.

 - Can provide in-house mechanical splicing & UNC threading for the Dayton Superior D50 type “connector” splicing system